homeserversltd/updates/modules/hotfix/README.md

 ### Global Properties

-- **finalClosure**: Array of commands to run after ALL pools have been processed successfully
+- **finalClosure**: Array of commands to run after ALL pools have been processed
+  - Only executes if at least one pool completed successfully
   - Used for system-wide validation and health checks
-  - Only executes if all pools complete successfully
   - Failure in finalClosure logs error but doesn't rollback successful pools

 ## Source File Management